Canvas Restored After Daylong Outage as Hackers Threaten Data Leak

 The Office of Student Affairs confirmed the disruption in a 1:45 p.m. email to students, writing that Canvas "is currently experiencing a widespread outage and will not be available until Instructure resolves the issue."
 The college said it is monitoring the situation, but that a fix is dependent on Instructure, the company that operates Canvas.

 According to the California Community Colleges Security Center, Instructure detected the intrusion on April 29.
-The Security Center has been tracking the incident since May 1 in coordination with the CCC Chancellor's Office, calling it a "vendor level incident, not a targeted attack on any individual college."
+The Security Center had been tracking the incident since May 1 in coordination with the CCC Chancellor's Office, calling it a "vendor level incident, not a targeted attack on any individual college."

 ShinyHunters first claimed to have stolen data from Instructure on May 3, saying the group had compromised information belonging to an estimated 275 million users across roughly 9,000 schools.
 On Thursday, the group posted a message directly on Canvas dashboards warning that it would release stolen data by May 12 if its demands were not met.
 The message was replaced by a "planned maintenance" notice shortly after.